sgurungp/sgurungp.github.io/docs/_posts/2024-08-14-LaTeX-for-Word-users-part-2.md

 ```

 Then, in the document, start a table definition with `\begin{table}`, set
-options such as the number of columns, and how they shold align, and start
+options such as the number of columns, and how they should align, and start
 entering your data.
 Here's the worked example:

 ```tex